Team AdvantageClub.ai

 3. Flexible In Nature

-4. Employees are acquainted with the system.
+4. Employees are Acquainted with the System.

 The system is simple and easy to understand, making it accessible to employees of all backgrounds and levels of experience.
 Users are provided with clear goals and their respective incentive points, so HR teams won’t need to create extensive training to explain the concept to them.
-Furthermore, most employees are already acquainted with the idea of a redeemable points-based program.
+Furthermore, most employees are already acquainted with the idea of a redeemable points-based employee incentive program.

 6. Allows for Frequent Recognition